Everything an operator needs to take AIRGAP from a fresh sign-in to live signals.

 Agent stuck in error status.
 Open the agent.
 The error message is surfaced in the UI with a code.
 Common ones:

-TELEGRAM_AUTH_EXPIRED: re-link Telegram from Settings.X_API_INVALID_KEY/X_API_RATE_LIMIT: check your X API credentials in the agent config; rate limits clear on their own.LLM_API_ERROR: your provider key (Settings → AI Keys) is missing, expired, or rate-limited.
-Rotate it.ALCHEMY_WEBHOOK_ERROR: onchain webhook went stale.
+TELEGRAM_AUTH_EXPIRED: re-link Telegram from Settings.X_API_RATE_LIMIT: the upstream source is busy; rate limits clear on their own.LLM_API_ERROR: a temporary hiccup running the intelligence; it clears on the next cycle.
+You never supply or rotate any key, AIRGAP runs inference for you.ALCHEMY_WEBHOOK_ERROR: onchain webhook went stale.
 Pause and resume the agent.UNKNOWN: check the worker logs (admins) or contact support.

 After fixing the underlying issue, hit Resume on the agent.
 It will re-run the access check and, if cleared, return to running.